Obscenity Lawyer Chicago

-Obscenity charges often arise from allegations involving the distribution, sale, creation, or possession of materials that prosecutors claim meet the legal definition of obscene.
-These cases frequently involve complex legal standards and constitutional issues, particularly questions involving the First Amendment.
-What may appear to be protected expression in one context can become the basis for criminal prosecution in another.
+Obscenity charges often arise from allegations involving the creation, possession, sale, exhibition, or distribution of obscene material.
+These cases frequently involve constitutional issues, particularly questions involving protected speech and the First Amendment.
+What prosecutors claim is obscene material may actually be constitutionally protected expression under federal law and Illinois law.

 Understanding Obscenity Under Illinois Law

-Obscenity is defined under 720 ILCS 5/11-20, which prohibits certain types of material or performances that meet the legal definition of obscene.
-The law applies to a wide range of media, including printed materials, photographs, videos, live performances, and digital content.
+Obscenity is defined under 720 ILCS 5/11-20, which prohibits certain materials or performances that meet the legal definition of obscene.
+The statute applies to many forms of media, including books, magazines, videos, digital files, photographs, online content, and live performances.

-Not all sexual or explicit material is illegal.
-In fact, most adult content is protected under the First Amendment.
-Material becomes illegal only if it meets the strict legal definition of obscenity.
-This definition is based on standards developed by the courts and involves a detailed legal analysis.
+Not all explicit or sexual material is illegal.
+Most expressive content involving sexual conduct is protected under constitutional law and the First Amendment.
+Material only becomes illegal if prosecutors can prove that it meets the strict legal definition of obscenity developed through court decisions.

-To prove obscenity, prosecutors generally must show that the material:
+To prove obscenity, prosecutors generally must establish that the material:

 • depicts or describes sexual conduct in a patently offensive way

-• lacks serious literary, artistic, political, or scientific value when considered as a whole
+• lacks serious literary, artistic, political, or scientific value when viewed as a whole

-All three elements must be proven for a conviction.
-If any one element is missing, the material does not qualify as obscene under the law.
+All three elements must be proven.
+If prosecutors fail to establish even one element, the material does not qualify as obscene under Illinois law.

 Conduct That Can Lead to Obscenity Charges